-(Backtracking) “We moved to Riviera Beach (on Nov 22nd), where we’ve been making final preparations and waiting for a weather window to the Bahamas.
-The day after arriving we met 2 guys, one of whom was heading our way so we agreed to hook up.
+“We moved to Riviera Beach on Nov 22nd, where we’ve been making final preparations and waiting for a weather window to the Bahamas.
+The day after arriving we met 2 guys, one of whom is heading our way so we agreed to cruise together.
 Well, they came on the boat and I thought they would never leave.
 Doug is the one going east, and what a pig.
 It started off OK – he and Cap were BS’ing about old Army days, but in short order Doug showed his true colors.
 The other guy, Don, has turned out to be a nice guy.”Doug, in his 60's, had a very young girl from down-island as a First Mate.
 The more Doug drank the more comfortable he became until his sexist attitude and innuendos drove me from the cabin.
 He bragged about finding his companion while cruising the Caribbean, where he also met his Bahamian crew member, called Dr. Pepper.

-(Photo note: four large, heavy panels in the living room floor opened to access the engine compartment.
+(Photo note: four large, heavy panels in the living room floor opened to access the main engine compartment.
 They were supported by cross beams, and if you weren't careful re-positioning a panel it would give way and you'd fall through the floor.
-Cap didn’t have that problem as often as I seemed to, but he got hit in the head plenty when the boat rocked and a panel would fall.
+Cap didn’t have that problem as often as I seemed to, but he got hit on the head plenty when the boat rocked and a panel would fall.
 I especially hated it when he balanced his Bubba Mug on either a cross beam or another part of the floor, because more often than not the coffee-chocolate concoction would tip over.
 Cap was handy but clumsy.)

 “Yesterday we left that slum of a marina and went out on the hook – just the other side of Peanut Island.”

-I watched the digital reading: 9.2; 7.4, etc. Suddenly we were in 2 feet of water, so I screamed to Cap to STOP before we ran aground.
+I watched the digital reading: 9.2; 7.4; suddenly we were in 2 feet of water, so I screamed to Cap to STOP before we ran aground.